MMN3003/knowledge/srx/quarter/Potential Q2 2026.md

 STAKEHOLDERS: financial

-PROBLEM: currently lacks of  liquidity and balances for each feature
+PROBLEM: currently lacks of  liquidity and balances for each feature cause increase hidden costs and make accounting of features blury.

-SOLUTION: develop centralized rebalancing engine that monitors balances, liquidity requirements and exposures across all services and automatically performs balancing operations.
+SOLUTION: develop centralized rebalancing engine that monitors balances, liquidity requirements and exposures across all features and automatically performs balancing operations.

-RESOURCES: 1 bd + 2 be + 1 QA
 ### Rebalancing Provider
+GOAL: create provider abstraction layer for liquidity transfer and balancing operations.

+STAKEHOLDERS: financial

+PROBLEM: each provider has different balancing logic and APIs which increases operational complexity.

+SOLUTION: develop unified provider layer for transfer orchestration, monitoring and automated balancing operations.

+RESOURCES: 1 be + 1 QA
 ### Algo bot
 ### crypto gateway
 ### OTC